philipturner/metal-flash-attention/README.md

 Portability:
 - Support mixed precision.
 - Optimize performance on M3.
-- Test for correctness regressions when the attention matrix is not a square.
+- Test problems where the attention matrix is not a square.